mvit777/BikeShop/README.md

 (...more to come...)

-Armed with my first set of components, before implementing the full CRUD set I want to...
+Armed with my first set of components, before implementing the full CRUD operations I want to...

 ## Shift from Rest to gRPC
 (...more to come..)